Menu

 Respiratory Care as a Career:

-The demand for respiratory therapists has never been higher, with the number of positions expected to grow by 12.5 percent between 2022 and 2032; faster than average among all occupations.
+The demand for respiratory therapists has never been higher, with the number of positions expected to grow by 12.5% between 2024 and 2034, faster than average among all occupations.
 This anticipated growth is largely because our population is aging, and older people are most likely to have breathing problems that require respiratory care.

-Education in Ohio: Kettering College is the only respiratory program in the state of Ohio to offer an accelerated course of study making it possible to finish your bachelor’s degree in only three years.
-Kettering College is also the only faith-based school in the state of Ohio.
-The program believes in demonstrating and teaching whole person care.
+Education in Ohio: Kettering College is the only respiratory program in the state of Ohio to offer an accelerated course of study, making it possible to finish your bachelor’s degree in only three years.

-Hiring Rates: Job opportunities are high in this field with the national average employment rate within six months of graduation being 84.6%. in 2015, 100% of the Kettering College graduates were employed in the field within 2 months of graduation.
+Hiring Rates: Job opportunities are high in this field, with the national average employment rate within six months of graduation being 84.6%. in 2024, 100% of the Kettering College graduates were employed in the field within 2 months of graduation.

-Pass Rates: The national pass rate for the clinical simulation examination to earn the RRT credential is 71%, but in 2016 100% of Kettering College respiratory graduates passed!
-Fast-Paced
+Pass Rates: The national pass rate for the clinical simulation examination to earn the RRT credential is 69.2%, but in 2025, 100% of Kettering College respiratory graduates passed!

-Profession: Respiratory illness is common in the United States as millions of people suffer from genetic or environmentally developed respiratory conditions.
+Profession: Respiratory illness is common in the United States, as millions of people suffer from genetically or environmentally developed respiratory conditions.
 This creates options within your respiratory career.
 You may choose to work within various roles as a respiratory therapist.
 Intensive Care Nursery, Emergency Department, Labor and Delivery, Land/Air transport, Diagnostic testing, and pulmonary rehabilitation.

-Job Outlook: There is a current shortage of respiratory therapists and demand is projected to grow by about 19 percent from 2012 to 2022, faster than the average for most other occupations.
+Job Outlook: There is a current shortage of respiratory therapists, and demand is projected to grow by about 12.5 percent from 2024 to 2034, faster than the average for most other occupations.

 “I chose Kettering College’s Respiratory Care program because they offer a bachelor’s degree in this, which is quickly becoming the minimum requirement for the jobs I will seek.
 Because Kettering is a smaller college, I am more than a student ID number.
 My professors know me by name, and that gives me a unique resource should I need help.”